Hands (The Bear): Plot

 One year prior, Carmy works at a fine dining restaurant in New York City.
 While he tries to maintain control in the kitchen, the staff is led by an abusive boss (Joel McHale), who uses every opportunity to insult Carmy and the rest of the staff.
 One of these includes questioning Carmy's role in the kitchen, claiming he does not belong there.

 In present day, Carmy begins to notice the dirty environment of the kitchen and tries to get the staff to clean their areas.
 That night, Carmy finds that he has been cooking while sleepwalking, causing a small fire in his apartment.
 The following day, the staff is surprised to meet Nancy, a health inspector who arrives to check the shop.
 Her brother Ron was the previous health inspector assigned to the shop and he made sure to give them a passing grade, but has since passed away.
 She quickly finds a lot of safety and sanitation issues, particularly for a pack of cigarettes left in the stove, which Carmy quickly blames Richie.
 She gives the shop a "C" grade, re-affirming that they cannot get another reevaluation until 30 days later.
 He gets the staff to fix their problems, including sending Richie to a hardware store to fix a hole in the kitchen.

 Family friend Jimmy, referred as "Uncle Cicero", stops by the shop to talk to Carmy.
 He reveals that Michael asked Cicero for $300,000 that he never paid back, criticizing his brother's actions in giving him the shop.
 Cicero offers to buy the restaurant back to settle the debt, but Carmy declines, stating that he will pay back the loan.
 While talking to Sugar on the phone, she suggests attending Al-Anon meetings to help himself.
-Richie and Sydney get into fights while buying materials to fix the hole, but they bond after Richie makes a phone call to console his daughter.
+Richie and Sydney get into fights while buying store to fix the hole, but they bond after Richie makes a phone call to console his daughter.
 Richie reveals to Sydney that Michael wouldn't allow Carmy to work in the restaurant when he was younger and that he shot himself in the head four months earlier.
 By the end of the night, Carmy decides to hire Sydney as a proper chef, ending her intern position.
 While taking a break for a cigarette, Carmy realizes that he was responsible for leaving the pack of cigarettes in the stove.